Straight to the Point

 - Weight: 10 pounds, 9 ounces

 At about $500, the Vitamix 7500 sits solidly in the middle when it comes to price and it has a simple, no-frills interface.
 It did supremely well with liquidy foods (read: smoothies) and we liked its shorter profile, which easily fit under an overhead kitchen cabinet.
-It was the second-loudest model we tested, though.
+It was the second-loudest model we tested, but it did blend soup to a piping hot 167°F.

 Best For: